Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 22 Oktober 2025 18.24.27 UTC
+- WIB: Rabu, 22 Oktober 2025 19.59.47 UTC
-- WITA: Rabu, 22 Oktober 2025 19.24.27 UTC
+- WITA: Rabu, 22 Oktober 2025 20.59.47 UTC
-- WIT: Rabu, 22 Oktober 2025 20.24.27 UTC
+- WIT: Rabu, 22 Oktober 2025 21.59.47 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: nature
+Kategori: friendship